codedbydollys10/NewsQuest/README.md

 ## ⭐ If You Like This Project

-Give it a ⭐ on GitHub and support interactive learning through AI-powered news gaming!
+Give it a ⭐ on GitHub and support interactive learning through AI-powered news gaming!!

 ---